bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ✏️ *Math tip: read the partial derivative notation "$$\partial x$$" as the same as "$$dx$$" assuming all partials are independent, but be aware that there are more of them.
 If $$\p = (x, y)$$, we express a vector of those partials as the gradient $$\grad f(\p) = \pdv{f}{\p} = \left(\pdv{f}{x}, \pdv{f}{y}\right)$$, notation we reserve for spatial derivatives.*

-Speaking in the language of differentials, we can summarize that:
+Speaking in the language of differentials (and linear algebra):
 * CAD systems are concerned with shapes' *parametric sensitivities* $$\pdv{\Shape}{\parameters}$$ (a row vector);
 * CAE systems determine shapes' *functional sensitivities* $$\pdv{\fitness}{\Shape}$$ (a column vector); and
 * Combined, the (outer) product of those two vectors becomes a matrix of derivatives that captures how each parameter contributes to each fitness.
 A matrix of partial derivatives is called a "Jacobian", so it seems appropriate to call $$\pdv{\fitness}{\Shape} \pdv{\Shape}{\parameters}$$ the *design Jacobian*.